-complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+- comparable (subject to caveats) across jurisdictions and over time - complete (subject to caveats) for the current reporting period.
+All required 2020-21 data are available for all jurisdictions.

-Prevention/mitigation - Confinement to room/object of origin
+Prevention/mitigation - Confinement of structure fires to room/object of origin

-'Confinement to room/object of origin' is an indicator of governments' objective to contribute to the community's management of risks through the promotion of risk reduction and mitigation activities (box 9.5).
+'Confinement of structure fires to room/object of origin' is an indicator of governments' objective to contribute to the community's management of risks through the promotion of risk reduction and mitigation activities (box 9.5).

-Box 9.5 Confinement to room/object of origin
+Box 9.5 Confinement of structure fires to room/object of origin

-'Confinement to room/object of origin' is defined as the number of building fires confined to the object, part room and room of origin, divided by the number of building fires attributed to confinement.
-A building fire is a fire that has caused some damage to a building structure (such as a house).
+'Confinement of structure fires to room/object of origin' is defined as the proportion of structure fires confined to the room, part room or object of origin, by ignition type.